-Today's housing market is fiercely competitive, and bidding wars on for-sale properties can be common.
-There are a few steps you can take to put the odds in your favor and get your offer accepted.
+In a competitive housing market, bidding wars on for-sale properties can be common.
+There are a few steps you can take in this scenario to put the odds in your favor and get your offer accepted.

 - Do you know how much you can afford?

-- Do you know what your needs, wants and dealbreakers are?
+- Do you know your needs, wants and dealbreakers?

 - Is now the right time to buy a home?

-A homebuying checklist like this one can help you answer these questions and prepare for the homebuying process.
+A homebuying checklist can help you answer these questions and prepare for the homebuying process.

-By having a pre-approval letter from your lender, you're telling the seller that you're a serious buyer, and you've been pre-approved for a mortgage by your lender for a specific dollar amount.
-In a true bidding war, your offer will likely get dropped if you don't already have one.
+By having a pre-approval letter from your lender, you're telling the seller that you're a serious buyer, and you've been pre-approved for a mortgage by your lender for a specific amount.
+These are essential because, in a true bidding war, your offer will likely get dropped if you don't already have a pre-approval letter.

-Break out your pen and write an emotional "Dear Seller, Pick Me" letter.
-This strategy has proven to be effective, increasing your odds in some markets by more than 50%.
-Emotions play a big role in "home sweet home" and your letter puts a live person, and a serious buyer, behind the transaction.
-Be sure to:
+Break out your pen and paper and write a personal "Dear Seller, Pick Me" letter.
+Emotions play a big role when making an offer, and your letter puts a live person, and a serious buyer, behind the transaction.

-In real estate, cash is undoubtedly king, and an all-cash offer can more than double your chance of getting the home.
-This is because all-cash offers are far more streamlined with fewer possibilities of falling through.
-However, this tactic is unrealistic for most families, so #1 and #2 are likely your best options.
+In real estate, cash is undoubtedly king, and an all-cash offer can significantly increase your chance of getting the home.
+This is because all-cash offers are more streamlined with fewer possibilities of falling through.
+However, putting in an all-cash offer is unrealistic for most families, so going with strategies #1 and #2 are likely your best options.
 Never put yourself in financial risk when making your offer.

-Before you drop your contingencies, consider the risks involved with each one, and don't take the decision lightly.
+If you decide to drop your contingencies, consider the risks involved with each one, and don't take the decision lightly.

-Because every local market and seller's situation is different, rely on your real estate agent's professional advice.
-Read also: 5 Rules for Making an Offer on a Home.
+Every local market and seller's situation is different, so make sure to rely on your real estate agent's professional advice throughout the process.